Archive for the 'Budget' Category

 Perusing through home design magazines and recording your favorite home renovation shows can perk up your desire to gut and remodel your own kitchen.
 While television and magazines have big budgets to make things look lovely, you might not.
 The way people approach kitchen renovations has changed.
 Getting your dream kitchen is now more about learning to work with what you can afford instead of breaking the bank.
 With a little budgeting, some solid planning, and a lot of imagination, your dream kitchen is more than within reach.

-Think of Simple Upgrades
+Stainless Appliances ?
+Think of Simple Kitchen Upgrades instead

 There is no need to go with top of the line appliances.
 Ask yourself if you really need steam over or a burner that specifically boils water.
 Choosing a standard size refrigerator instead of an extra wide, French door model can save you money.
 You might be surprised to find that mid-range appliances look and perform a lot better now than they once did.